JerryBeGood/Press-Review-AI/.ai/api-plan.md

   - Corresponds to the `press_reviews` table.
 - **Generated Press Reviews**: Represents a single, generated instance of a press review.
   - Corresponds to the `generated_press_reviews` table.
-- **Ratings**: Represents a user's rating for a generated press review.
-  - Corresponds to the `ratings` table.
 - **Generation Logs**: Represents the detailed logs for a generated press review.
   - Corresponds to the `generation_logs` table.